Full Expensing: How does it work?

 How does full expensing work?

-Under full expensing, for every £1 a company invests in plant and machinery, their taxes are cut by up to 25p.
+Under full expensing, for every £1 a company invests in qualifying plant and machinery, their taxes are cut by up to 25p.

 To qualify for full expensing, commercial vehicles, plant and machinery must be new and unused.
 It must also not be a car, gifted to a company or bought to lease to somebody else.
 Assets purchased on HP also qualify, so this is a great opportunity for businesses to take advantage of full expensing.